fibasile/til/_posts/backend/2019-01-03-jsonapi-cheatsheet.md

 ---
 ## Introduction

-Properly organizing API endpoints and JSON-serialized data responses it's pretty difficult, especially when you work on a project that will extended and improved by a larger community.
+Properly organising API endpoints and JSON-serialized data responses it's pretty difficult, especially when you work on a project that will extended and improved by a larger community.

 I'm getting used to stick to the [JSON-API](https://jsonapi.org/) - version 1.0, considered stable at the time of writing - when defining APIs.
 Few conventions make your API clearer and many libraries also support serializing and deserializing JSON APIs with ease.